SUBTOTAL Formula in Excel (Table of Contents)

 - 1 – 11 function numbers should use when we want to ignore the filtered-out cells and consider the manually hidden cells.

-- 101 – 111 function numbers should be used when we want to ignore all the hidden cells filtered out and manually hidden cells.
+- When we want to ignore all the hidden cells, including the ones filtered out and manually hidden cells, we should use function numbers like 101-111.

 We will see a few examples to understand how the subtotal function will work for different function numbers.